duruipeng/voice-translator/README.md

 ## Demo

-To let you try the app I have provided an entire applications on below blog:
+To help you experience the application, I have provided the entire application on the blog below:

 - [Demo](https://duruipeng.github.io/myblog/): Enter the blog and click "语言翻译" to try.